SparkPost/support-docs/support/my-account-and-profile/enabling-two-factor-authentication.md

 ![](media/enabling-two-factor-authentication/2-factor-auth-popup.png)

 Open up your chosen authenticator app and scan the QR code.
 If you can’t scan the QR code, you can also type the 23-character key into your App.

-**NOTE: It is essential that you do store the authentication token somewhere safe!
-We are unable to reset or remove Two-Factor Authentication from your account should you lose your device.**
+Note: You can store the key somewhere safe in order to re-configure two-factor auth on a new device.

 Enter a generated 2FA passcode and click on **Enable 2FA** to finish enabling 2 factor authentication.